Afemai people: History

-Afemai is made of several kingdoms and clans (large villages/townships ruled traditionally by monarchs) and many of them seem to have their own oral history versions of the origin of Afemai as well as its own starting point in history.
-Historical accounts claimed that they migrated from Benin, during the tyrannical rule of Oba Ewuare, the greatest warrior legend and the most outstanding king in the history of Benin Empire.
-“The title Ewuare (Oworuare), meaning "all is well" or the trouble has ceased and as a result the war is over.
+Afemai is made of several kingdoms and clans (large villages/townships ruled traditionally by monarchs) and many of them seem to have their own oral history versions of the origin of Afemai as well as claims to its starting point in history.
+Historical accounts claimed that they migrated from Benin, during the rule of Oba Ewuare.
+The title Ewuare (Oworuare), means "all is well" or "the trouble has ceased".
 The title symbolizes an epoch of reconciliation, reconstruction and the return of peace among the warring factions in Benin between 1435-1440 AD.

 Shortly after this critical period of war, Akalaka and his two sons Ekpeye and Ogba migrated further southeast to first settle at Ula-Ubie, and subsequently other groups moved out of Benin City and migrated north.
 However, it has recently become clear that there were people living in Afemailand prior to the migration from Benin City.